 Some places these colors are used include:

-- The lighter blue (@ws-blue-lighter) is used as the background for card summaries.
+- The blue (@ws-blue) is used as the main primary color.

-- The light blue (@ws-blue-light) is used as the border for cards.
+- The light blue (@ws-blue-light) is used rarely as a border or background color.
+It's not shown in the screenshot below.

-- The last line (@wsLinkColor) controls the color of links such as the card MORE link.
+- The last line (@wsLinkColor) controls the color of links.
+If you don't specify, the value of @ws-alternate will be used by default.

 To upload a